-Within the retail sporting goods sector, we operate primarily in the outdoor equipment, clothing and footwear segment, which includes hunting and shooting, fishing, camping and boating.
+Within the retail sporting goods sector, we operate primarily in the outdoor equipment, apparel and footwear segment, which includes hunting and shooting, fishing, camping and boating.
 This segment is growing at a faster rate than the sporting goods industry at large.
 The 2016 U.S. Fish and Wildlife national survey, published once every five years, found that fishing participation increased 9% and participation in wildlife relation recreation increased 6%, for Americans aged 16 and older from 2011 to 2016.
+We believe that in response to COVID-19, the growth rate of the outdoor industry accelerated in 2020 due to people searching for different ways to safely recreate while social distancing.